ssumarac/swm/README.md

 # project_b
+Spike Sorting is the grouping of similar action potentials in electrophysiological data.

+Often multiple neurons within the same vicinity fire action potentials simultaneously and corrupt the low-dimensional feature space and baseline spike sporting algorithms fail to accurately cluster these overlapping waveforms.

-The purpose of this project was to design and implement a spike sorting algorithm that improves sorting classification for non-isolated spikes.
+The aim of this project was to design an add-on module that reduces the classification errors associated with overlapping spikes in baseline spike sorting algorithms.

-The proposed Superimposed Template Correlation Method (STCM) reduces the number of false positive errors due to overlapping spikes and improves overall accuracy when compared to standard methods.
+The Synthetic Waveform Matching module is designed to improve the performance of baseline spike sorting algorithms.
+Synthetic waveform are generated using pair-wise combinations of spike templates at all possible time shifts.
+Then, for each overlapping spike, the algorithm searches for the best matching syntenic waveform and automatically assigns it to a single-unit cluster.